trasherdk/example-express-api-best-practices/README.md

 - You can make `POST` requests to http://localhost:3000/user
 - You can make `GET`, `PUT` and `DELETE` requests to http://localhost:3000/user/1234

-Try a `POST` request to create a new user:
+Try an invalid `POST` request to create a new user:

 ```bash
 curl -v -X POST \